China cuts key interest rate as recovery falters

 Earlier this month, another of the country's biggest property developers, Country Garden, warned that it could see a loss of up to $7.6bn (£6bn) for the first six months of the year.

-The same week, official figures showed China had slipped into deflation for the first time in more than two years.
+In the same week, official figures showed China had slipped into deflation for the first time in more than two years.

 That was as the official consumer price index, a measure of inflation, fell by 0.3% last month from a year earlier.